mossgreen/mossgreen.github.io/_posts/2018-07-27-Searching-Text-Using-Grep.md

     grep is a line-based search utility.
 The `-c` option will output the count of matched lines instead of the count of pattern occurrences.

+## Search in Directories

-5. Grep in `ls`
+1. Grep in `ls`

     ```bash
     \$ ls -lt | grep 'Feb 28 2046'
     ```

-## Search in Directories

-1. in current directory, find all `.md` files that contains 'text' and print out the line
+2. in current directory, find all `.md` files that contains 'text' and print out the line

     ```bash
     \$ grep test *md